Gradual C0: Symbolic Execution for Gradual Verification: Abstract

 \section{Abstract}

-Current static verification techniques have allowed users to specify and verify more code than ever before.
+Current static verification techniques such as separation logic support a wide range of programs.
 However, such techniques only support complete and detailed specifications, which places an undue burden on users.
 To solve this problem, prior work proposed gradual verification, which handles complete, partial, or missing specifications by soundly combining static and dynamic checking.
 Gradual verification has also been extended to programs that manipulate recursive, mutable data structures on the heap.
-Unfortunately, this extension does not exhibit a pay-as-you-go cost model, which rewards users with increased static correctness guarantees and decreased dynamic checking as specifications are refined.
-In fact, all properties are checked dynamically regardless of any static guarantees, resulting in significant run-time overhead.
+Unfortunately, this extension does not reward users with decreased dynamic checking as specifications are refined.
+In fact, all properties are checked dynamically regardless of any static guarantees.
+Additionally, no full-fledged implementation of gradual verification exists so far, which prevents studying its performance and applicability in practice.

-In this paper, we present the first gradual verifier for recursive heap data structures that can be used on real programs, called \gco.
-Additionally, \gco reasons with symbolic execution and supports a pay-as-you-go cost model.
-Our approach addresses technical challenges related to symbolic execution with imprecise specifications, heap ownership, and that branches across program statements and specifications.
-Finally, we empirically evaluated the pay-as-you-go cost model of \gco and found that, on average, \gco decreases run-time overhead between 50-75\% compared to the fully-dynamic approach used in prior work.
+We present \gco, the first practicable gradual verifier for recursive heap data structures, which targets C0, a safe subset of C designed for education.
+Static verifiers supporting separation logic or implicit dynamic frames use symbolic execution for reasoning; so \gco, which extends one such verifier, adopts symbolic execution at its core instead of the weakest liberal precondition approach used in prior work.
+Our approach addresses technical challenges related to symbolic execution with imprecise specifications, heap ownership, and branching in both program statements and specification formulas.
+We also deal with challenges related to minimizing insertion of dynamic checks and extensibility to other programming languages beyond C0.
+Finally, we provide the first empirical performance evaluation of a gradual verifier, and found that on average, \gco decreases run-time overhead between 11-34\% compared to the fully-dynamic approach used in prior work.
 Further, the worst-case scenarios for performance are predictable and avoidable.
+This work paves the way towards evaluating gradual verification at scale.